ITRS-Group/cordial/tools/dv2email/README.md

     This setting controls which content formats are sent in the resulting email.
 Future releases should add support for `text` and `html` attachments as files and perhaps textual tables.

-    ⚠ Note: A plain text body is **always** included and built from the `text-template`.
+    💡 A plain text body is **always** included and built from the `text-template`.
 The currently supported formats are:

     * `text+html`